 Jeff Jonas is an IBM Fellow and Chief Scientist of Context Computing.
 Jonas’ work in context-aware computing was originally developed at Systems Research & Development (SRD), founded by Jonas in 1985, and acquired by IBM in January, 2005.

-Prior to the acquisition Jonas lead SRD through the design and development of a number of unique systems including technology used by the Las Vegas gaming industry.
-One such innovation played a pivotal role in protecting the gaming industry from aggressive card count teams.
-The most notable known as the MIT team featured in the book “Bringing Down the House”, and movie “21.”
-This work is frequently featured in documentaries appearing on, the Discovery Channel, Learning Channel and the Travel Channel.
+Prior to SRD’s acquisition, Jonas spearheaded the design and development of a number of innovative systems, including technology used by the Las Vegas gaming industry.
+One such innovation played a pivotal role in protecting that industry from aggressive card count teams.
+The most notable, known as the “MIT team”, was featured in the book “Bringing Down the House,” and the movie “21.
+This work has also been featured in documentaries aired on The Discovery Channel, Learning

-Jeff Jonas blogs at: www.jeffjonas.typepad.com
+Jeff Jonas Blogs at: http://jeffjonas.typepad.com